njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 # Is Attention All You Need For Actigraphy?
 Pre-trained Transformers for Wearable Accelerometer Data 🏃‍♀️🏃

->**All** the information to help you implement ALBERT can be found in this README!
-If anything is missing/confusing, let us know (our contacts are below)!
+>**All** the information to help you implement ALBERT can be found in this README.
+If anything is missing/confusing, please let us know (our contacts are below)!

 Abstract: [Missing]